Krak9n/dice_roller/README.md

 # Dice Roller

 A small dice roller for terminal.
-Does have all dices from DnD 5 except for d100.
+Just insert the desired value and watch them go.

 ### Installation
 ```